Árni Gautur Arason: Club career

 He played for Rosenborg between January 1998 and December 2003, also making several UEFA Champions League appearances for the club.
 After leaving Rosenborg, he had a brief spell at Manchester City in the spring of 2004, serving as understudy to David James, but only made two FA Cup appearances for the club.

 In the first of these, against Tottenham at White Hart Lane, City found themselves 3–0 down at half time after an abject first half performance, and down to 10 men after Joey Barton had been sent off at the half time whistle.
 Following a Sylvain Distin header early in the second half, City were 3–1 down when Spurs won a free kick about 25 yards out.
-Christian Ziege had already beaten Árni from a similar distance in the first half, but this time Árni produced a stunning one handed tip onto the crossbar from a full stretch dive to his left, Gus Poyet could have headed the rebound into an open net, but Árni scrambled back to his right to save this effort too.
-A goal here would arguably have killed the game off but after the brilliant double save City went on to win 4–3 in what has been described as one of the greatest FA Cup comebacks of all time.
+Christian Ziege had already beaten Árni from a similar distance in the first half, but this time Árni produced a stunning one handed tip onto the crossbar from a full stretch dive to his left.
+Gus Poyet could have headed the rebound into an open net, but Árni scrambled back to his right to save this effort too.
+A goal here would arguably have killed the game off, but after the double save City, went on to win 4–3.

 He subsequently went on to join Vålerenga in 2004.

 On 30 November 2007, Árni's contract expired and he left Vålerenga.
 In March 2008 he joined South African club Thanda Royal Zulu on a short contract, before moving back to Norway joining Odd Grenland in the summer the same year.

 Árni retired in May 2012 after an operation on his elbow did not produce the results wanted.